CampaignChain/campaignchain-docs/open/administrator/configuration/cta.rst

 ------------------------

 Once you're done with connecting a trackable Channel, CampaignChain will display a list of connected Channels to you.
+The list of Channels can also be reached via the settings icon in the header.

 This list will include a button to enable CTA tracking for trackable Channels.

 .. image:: /images/administrator/channels_list.png
     :width: 600px

 Clicking on such button will display a page with instructions to include the tracking snippet.

 .. image:: /images/administrator/enable_cta_tracking.png
     :width: 600px

 2.1 Directly within HMTL Source Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~